 Since my game is partly a homage to the great adventure games of the early 90s, it will feature a few puzzles based on combining inventory items and using objects in unexpected fashions, which some people may find a bit convoluted, but most obstacles and their solutions will be logical and hopefully less non-sensical than some of the infamous puzzles the genre has been notorious for.

-There are definitely a few moments of light-heartedness, but hopefully not to ruin the rather serious tone of the game.
+There are definitely a few moments of light-heartedness, but hopefully not enough to ruin the rather serious tone of the game.

 Game by Petter Ljungqvist